gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Set up the game object (initialize an instance of the class)
     a.
-Set between 2 and 10 random pixels to be found.
+Set between 2 and 4 random pixels to be found.
     b.
 Start from a random pixel and display it brightly then faintly.
 #.
 Repeat the following steps:
     a.
 Use the accelerometer to detect a tilt and move the pixel.
     b.
 If all the pixels have been found then:
         #.
 Display the location of the hidden pixels as when as the visited pixels.
         #.
 Scroll the score.
         #.
-Set up the game object again and play again.
+Set up the game object again and play again if both buttons are pressed.

 | The code uses the class, ``TiltPixels()``, for the game object.
 | Only the ``run_game`` method is used outside the class itself.